The Universe

 God did it!

-One alternative explanation for the genesis of the universe, the Earth, and life is a supernatural one: “If something exists, then God created it”.We discuss this explanation in detail in the Chapter on the God of Gaps.
+One alternative explanation for the genesis of the Universe, the Earth, and life is a supernatural one: “If something exists, then God created it”.We discuss this explanation in detail in the Chapter on the God of Gaps.
 Here, we just note that this theory cannot be a true in the sense of this book for the following reasons:

 - It cannot be falsified.
 There is nothing that a believer would accept as a proof that God did not create a particular thing.
-This means that we can come up with arbitrarily many contradictory supernatural theories, which also all explain the birth of the universe.
+This means that we can come up with arbitrarily many contradictory supernatural theories, which also explain the birth of the Universe.
 This is indeed what people do.

 - The theory is not applicable, because it does not make any perceptible predictions whatsoever.
 It is for this reason that theologians have never ever come up with a correct prediction about this world that could not have been made by science.